Getsov/Motorsport-Events-Server/README.md

 ### Register:

 Create a new `user` by sending a POST request to `http://localhost:3030`: + `/user/register` with properties: `email`, `password`, `repassword`.If you register as admin, you need to pass `role`.
 If you register as organizator you need to add to request `role`, `organizatorName`, `phone`.
 The service automatically creates a session and returns object with `accessToken` inside, that can be used for authorized requests.
 Admins and organizаtors will be active after approval by active admin.

 ### Login:

 Login by sending a POST request with `email` and `password` to `http://localhost:3030` + `/user/login`.
-The service will respond with object with details containing a standard `accessToken`, that can be used for authorized requests.
+If the profile is approved and it's not deleted, the service will respond with object with details containing a standard `accessToken`,that can be used for authorized requests.

 ### Logout: